 Fully catered with cooked breakfasts, packed lunches and three course dinners.
 Snacks and fresh fruit also provided.

 Our guides are very experienced, friendly walkers and bikers who love to share their knowledge of New Zealand’s flora and fauna and local history.
-They all hold current first aid certificates, passenger driving licences and are the very best people to ensure your experience will be one to remember.
+They all hold current first aid certificates and are the very best people to ensure your experience will be one to remember.

-To ensure maximum safety for all, our guides are certified first aiders and fully qualified drivers.
+To ensure maximum safety for all, our guides are certified first aiders.
 Tuatara Tours operate under a Safety and Risk Management Plan which is regularly audited and approved by a qualified and independent auditor.